KAVIRAJec/AWS-Learnings/10-AWS-Monitoring-and-Management/README.md

         - FIFO (First-In-First-Out) and Standard queues
         - Integration with AWS Lambda and other AWS services
         - Dead-letter queues for error handling
+11. **AWS Service Health Dashboard**: The AWS Service Health Dashboard provides up-to-date information about the status of AWS services.
+It displays the current status of AWS services and any ongoing issues or outages.(gives insights of all AWS services)
+    - **Key Features**:
+        - Real-time service status
+        - Historical data on service availability
+        - Notifications for service events
+        - Integration with AWS Personal Health Dashboard
+12. **AWS Personal Health Dashboard**: The AWS Personal Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that may impact your AWS resources.
+It provides a personalized view into the performance and availability of the AWS services underlying your AWS resources.(gives insights of your AWS resources)
+13. **AWS OpsWorks**: AWS OpsWorks is a **configuration management service** that helps you configure and operate applications in a cloud enterprise by using Chef and Puppet.
+It allows you to automate how nodes are configured, deployed, and managed, whether they are Amazon EC2 instances or on-premises devices.
+    - **Key Features**:
+        - Configuration management with Chef (automate management, configuration, security & CD) and Puppet(automate deployment, configuration, management of applications)
+        - Application lifecycle management
+        - Integration with AWS services(e.g., EC2, RDS)
+        - Support for custom cookbooks and recipes
+14. **AWS Outposts**: AWS Outposts is a fully managed service that extends AWS infrastructure, services, APIs, and tools to virtually any customer site for a truly consistent hybrid experience.
+It allows you to run AWS services on-premises and seamlessly integrate with the rest of your AWS environment to experience hybrid cloud solutions.
+    - **Key Features**:
+        - Fully managed service on-premises
+        - Consistent hybrid experience
+        - Integration with AWS services and APIs
+        - Support for low-latency applications

 ### AWS data management services:
 1. **Amazon Key Management Service (KMS)**
 2. **AWS Secrets Manager**